wp-plugins/ultimate-blogroll/readme.txt

    1. Upload Ultimate-blogroll to the /wp-content/plugins/ directory
    2. Activate the plugin through the Plugins menu in WordPress
-   3. Create/edit a page and add the <!–ultimate-blogroll–> tag
+   3. Create/edit a page and add the <!--ultimate-blogroll--> tag
    4. Add the Ultimate Blogroll widget under the widget menu in WordPress